Kanban-Zai/kanban-zai-version-1.0/modules/vision.md

 ## The Vision Team

-The role of the vision team is to manifest the clients vision into relevance by biting off chunks of the idea and producing [epics](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/exposition/what-are-epics.ms)
+The role of the vision team is to manifest the clients vision into relevance.

  Every client has a winning idea, and even if that was true some winning ideas win more than others.
 Sometimes other ideas that are not as good do better at market.

  This is the primary question the vision team must ask.
 Is the idea viable?

  The actual answer to that question does not matter.
 Because more often than not the idea itself is not even fully formed.
 It is the job of the vision team to fully realize the idea.

+## Client requests

+Client requests must be answered and there are only 3 answers a team can really give.

+* Yes - there is no evidential or experiential reason this request wont achieve its goal.
+* Urge not to - There is evidence or experience to suggest that this request will only achieve partial success
+* Strongly Urge not to - There is evidence or experience to suggest this request will not achieve the desired outcome

+## Client billing

+## Method

+Dur

+A
+by biting off chunks of the idea and producing [epics](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/exposition/what-are-epics.ms)

 The time spent doing this is determined by the [PREDICTION SETTING](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/extensions/setting-predictions.md) but the method is the same.